tisonpatrik/pysystemtradeOnContainers/README.md

 ### Key Technologies
 - Python: The primary programming language used to keep the project's core functionality.
-- FastAPI: A modern, high-performance web framework for building APIs with Python, used for creating RESTful services in this project.
+- FastAPI: A modern, web framework for building APIs with Python, used for creating RESTful services in this project.
 - Docker compose: Containerization technology used to streamline deployment and ensure consistent environments across different stages of development and production.
 - PostgreSQL with TimescaleDB: The database backend, chosen for its robustness and enhanced with TimescaleDB for